-UPDATE: March 7, 2018—HB 1610, which would keep Virginia in compliance with the Atlantic States Marine Fisheries Commission's (ASMFC) menhaden management plan, failed to advance in Virginia's General Assembly.
-While it passed the House Agriculture Chesapeake and Natural Resources Committee February 28, on March 6 it was referred back to committee before it could be voted on by the full House, effectively killing the bill this session.
-See CBF's statement Constant opposition to the ASMFC management plan from Omega Protein puts Virginia at risk of falling out of compliance, which could lead to serious sanctions that would gamble the livelihoods of thousands of hardworking Virginia watermen and charter boat captains.
+In March, HB 1610, which would have kept Virginia in compliance with the Atlantic States Marine Fisheries Commission's (ASMFC) menhaden management plan (see "What's Being Done Now" below), failed to advance in Virginia's General Assembly.
+Constant opposition to the ASMFC management plan from Omega Protein puts Virginia at risk of falling out of compliance, which could lead to serious sanctions that would gamble the livelihoods of thousands of hardworking Virginia watermen and charter boat captains.
 CBF is working with legislators and all stakeholders to ensure the implementation of the ASMFC plan so that Virginia remains a strong partner in cooperative coastwide fisheries management.
 Read CBF's statement on the issue.
 See the article in The Daily Press.

 Small, silvery, and packed with nutritional value, menhaden are filter feeders that consume plankton and in turn are food for striped bass, bluefish, gray trout (weakfish), and other important fish, as well as marine mammals and sea birds like gannets, ospreys, and loons.
 Though many people have never even heard of this boney, oily, unappetizing fish (also known as bunker or pogy), they are a critical link in the marine food web.
 This little unsung hero converts the energy stored in algae and the tiny, shrimplike plankton that they eat into high-energy, high-protein food for many of our favorite predators.